tobiasjcat/WildBeyond/health.md

 - A jar of soap that smells like something from my childhood.
 - A sprouted acorn.
 - A yellow sapphire worth about 100gp.
+- An opalescent conch shell that produces the sound of laughter when you hold it to your ear.
+The laughs are different.

 ### Used